 To raise funds to support the charitable activities authorized and approved by the Post Executive Committee, the Post conducts an annual Memorial Golf Tournament.
 The tournament is open to amateurs statewide and is played on the Onion Creek Club Original Course.
 The tournament is usually conducted during the month of May.
 Please see section on Memorial Golf Tournament for complete details.

-As far as we know, Post 326 is the only American Legion Post to provide college scholarship assistance to veterans.
-We have done so since 2013 and as a result of contributions and donations associated with the 2016 Memorial Golf Tournament, we were able to increase the veteran scholarship assistance.
+As far as we know, Post 326 is the only American Legion Post to provide college scholarship assistance to honorably discharged veterans.
+We have done so since 2013 and as a result of contributions and donations associated with the 2017 Memorial Golf Tournament, we were able to increase the veteran scholarship assistance.
 Successful fund raising efforts and conservative investments have allowed us to start the new Post year in a strong financial position.
-Our Budget & Finance Committee has presented a balanced budget for the 2016-2017 fiscal year.
-The budget has been extensively reviewed and approved by our Executive Committee and the General Membership.
+Our Budget & Finance Committee in is the process of establishing a balanced budget for the 2017-2018 fiscal year.
+The budget will be extensively reviewed and approved by our Executive Committee and the General Membership.
 Our primary fund raising event each year continues to be the Annual American Legion Memorial Golf Tournament held in May of each year at the Onion Creek Club.
 The success of this event is critical and allows Post 326 to continue its support and funding of many important veterans/community service programs.

 If you are interested in joining the Onion Creek American Legion Post 326, please review our Recruiting Brochure and contact me, any member of our Executive Committee or Bob Pillmore, Chairman-Membership Committee at 512-921-5952 or firstname.lastname@example.org